 Iran’s gold demand at four-year high ahead of U.S. sanctions

 As Iran braces for another round of economic sanctions imposed by the U.S., its citizens are wasting little time converting the nation’s deprecating currency to bullion, reports Bloomberg.
 The rial’s black-market exchange rate recently fell to an all-time low, hitting 112,000 per dollar as it became clear that the country’s energy and finance could soon be subdued.

 Despite financial difficulties, Iranians are buying gold at an unprecedented rate, with the nation’s demand for physical gold hitting a four-year high days ahead of sanctions.
 For many Iranians, concerns over leadership and anxiety over the coming sanctions have placed the future of the country’s economy into question.

 According to analysts, the flight to gold is a natural response to expected hardships and can only be expected to intensify as the situation worsens.
 Cagdas Kucukemiroglu, an analyst at research firm Metals Focus, said that demand will stay strong for the rest of the year with the potential to reach new heights.

 “Demand for physical gold is very high and has been as the currency’s been weakening,” said Massoud Gholampour, an analyst at Novin Investment Bank in Tehran.
-“People want to invest in something that’s safe if they think that a crisis may be on the way.”iran, jim cramer, morgan stanley, stock market
+“People want to invest in something that’s safe if they think that a crisis may be on the way.”Featured, iran, jim cramer, morgan stanley, stock market